-5.19 Local green spaces are defined in paragraphs 76 and 77 of the NPPF:
+5.18 Local green spaces are defined in paragraphs 76 and 77 of the NPPF:

 Local communities through local and neighbourhood plans should be able to identify for special protection green areas of particular importance to them.
 By designating land as Local Green Space local communities will be able to rule out new development other than in very special circumstances.
 Identifying land as Local Green Space should therefore be consistent with the local planning of sustainable development and complement investment in sufficient homes, jobs and other essential services.
 Local Green Spaces should only be designated when a plan is prepared or reviewed, and be capable of enduring beyond the end of the plan period.
-The Local Green Space designation will not be appropriate for most green areas or open space.
-The designation should only be used: where the green space is in reasonably close proximity to the community it serves; where the green area is demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and where the green area concerned is local in character and is not an extensive tract of land.
+The Local Green Space designation will not be appropriate for most green where the green area is demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and where the green area concerned is local in character and is not an extensive tract of land.